 - Evaluating the opportunity to use cost-effective energy efficiency as a resource to meet future demand in utility integrated resource plans

-- Developing regional and statewide, cost-effective clean energy plans that comply with EPA's Clean Power Plan and address other state energy policy priorities by employing aggressive levels of energy efficiency and renewable energy
+- Developing regional and statewide, cost-effective clean energy plans that comply with and address federal and state energy policy priorities by employing aggressive levels of energy efficiency and renewable energy

 - Promoting the inclusion of energy efficiency in wholesale electricity markets